 The Middle School Gifted Services are designed to offer a continuum of services to meet the diverse needs of gifted students.
 A variety of service delivery options are available for students within the Middle School Gifted Services dependent upon students’ individual needs and interests.
 Students can participate in a pull-out class designed with planned learning experiences.
 These lessons will occur during non-instructional class periods.

 Students who opt not to participate in the pull-out classes will be offered consultative services with the Gifted Support Teacher who will monitor progress and adjustment at the middle school level.
 These consultative services will be offered at a minimum of four times per academic year.

 The High School Gifted Services are designed to offer a continuum of services to meet the diverse needs of gifted students.
 A variety of service delivery options are available for students within the High School Gifted Services dependent upon students’ individual needs and interests.

 Students will be offered consultative services with the Gifted Support Teacher who will monitor progress and adjustment at the high school level.
 Included in this service will be the creation of a student portfolio in preparation for college visitations.
-These consultative services will be offered at a minimum of four times per academic year.
+These consultative services will be offered at a minimum of three times per academic year.